-The breadth and ambition of Agenda 2030 poses a significant implementation challenge.
+The breadth and ambition of the 2030 Agenda poses a significant implementation challenge.
 At current rates of progress, none of the selected SDG targets below will be met by 2030.

 End extreme poverty